mabuchilab/NiceLib/docs/wrapping.rst

     string.
 It is not called if a null pointer is returned.
 May be None.

 use_numpy
-    If True, convert output args marked as 'arr' to `numpy` arrays.
-Requires `numpy` to be installed.
+    If True, convert output args marked as `'arr'` to numpy arrays.
+Requires numpy to be installed.

+struct_maker
+    A function that is called to create an FFI struct of the given type.
+Mainly useful for odd libraries that require you to always fill out some field of the struct, like its size in bytes.

 Class Attributes